davitphan7/Arduino-Temperature-Website/README.md

 * male to male wires

 # Notes
 Project is still ongoing.
-I am still try to workout the optimise the javascript
+I am still try to workout the optimise the javascript.
+However the arduino should be running fine :)